 Choosing the right electric guitar string gauges

-But there’s one unique reason why we recommended Rotosound strings to customers, and that’s because most of their electric guitar sets come with a free extra top E string, and if you’re anything like the guitarists here at PMT, that’s the one that’s always breaking first so it’s nice to have a spare in your gig bag.
+But there’s one unique reason why we recommend Rotosound strings to customers, and that’s because most of their electric guitar sets come with a free extra top E string.
+If you’re anything like the guitarists here at PMT, that’s the one that’s always breaking first - so it’s nice to have a spare in your gig bag.

 So let’s talk string gauges…

-When we refer the gauge of a string we’re talking about its thickness.
-Strings are measured in thousandths of an inch.
-For example, a gauge 9 high E measures .009 inches thick whereas a standard 42 gauge low E measures .042 of an inch.
+When we refer to the gauge of a string we’re talking about it's thickness.
+Strings are measured in thousandths of an inch - so for example, a gauge 9 high E measures .009 inches thick, whereas a standard 42 gauge low E measures .042 of an inch.
 So, you can see why it’s easier for us to refer to them as 9’s, 10’s, 11’s etc.

 These tiny differences in thickness are really hard to see with the naked eye.
 A ruler or tape measure won’t help you either, and a guitar luthier will usually have to use a micrometer to accurately determine the gauge of a string.
 But it is amazing how these tiny fractions between different string thicknesses affect the way they feel and sound.

 As a general rule, thinner gauge strings are easier to play and bend, but they do tend to break more easily, don’t have quite as much volume and sustain, and they can be a bit more prone to fret buzz, especially on a guitar with low action.

 Thicker gauges generally produce a better tone with more sustain, they tend to snap less frequently, but they are harder to play, requiring more pressure from your fingers to fret and to bend.

 There is no standard guitar string gauge, or a set of standard guitar strings - it really is up to you which ones you prefer to use based on feel and tone.